Important Information

 Why Imja Tse is called Island Peak?

 The original name is Imja Tse in the Sherpa language and still, they call it Imja Tse.
 This peak is surrounded by icy mountains which appear as an island in the middle of the glaciers when you look from the Dingboche village of Khumbu Region.
-Later in 1953 Imja Tse is named Island Peak by members of the British Mount Everest expedition.
-So, Island Peak became more familiar within the mountaineering industry.
+Later in 1953, Imja Tse was named Island Peak by members of the British Mount Everest expedition.
+So, Island Peak became more familiar with the mountaineering industry.

 The Highlight of the Trip